There are two extremes when it comes to fashion; fast fashion and high-end designer clothing.

 How much space do you have?

 Fast fashion takes up a lot of space.
-It’s cheap and effective, but you’ll ultimately need to replace garments within a few weeks or months and you might end up dedicating too much space to it in your wardrobe.
+It’s cheap and effective, but you’ll ultimately need to replace garments within a few weeks or months.
+Plusyou might end up dedicating too much space to it in your wardrobe.

 On the other hand, buying more expensive garments means that you’re more likely to look after your clothes.
 You’ll steam them, dry clean them and keep them stored properly.
-This extra care, in addition to the superior quality, means that you’re less likely to have an overflowing wardrobe and you’ll have more pieces that will last a long time both in style and durability.
+This extra care, in addition to the superior quality, means that you’re less likely to have an overflowing wardrobe.
+You’ll have more pieces that will last a long time both in style and durability.

 To conclude, the general rule of thumb is to wear fast fashion if you have space and won’t be seen wearing those clothes.
 If the clothes you wear will need to be disposable (because of your work or because you’re working out in them) then it’s fine to go cheaper.
 However, if you want to make yourself comfortable and presentable, it’s best to shell out a bit more money.